World

 Share

-The suspension follows a dramatic in sea arrivals, with over 2,000 migrants Crete since the past weekend, bringing the total number of arrivals this year to over 10,000.
-Prime Minister Kyriakos Mitsotakis announced plans to construct a detention facility on the island and enhance with Libyan authorities to thwart illegal migration.
+The suspension follows a dramatic increase in sea arrivals, with over 2,000 migrants reaching Crete since the past weekend, bringing the total number of arrivals this year to over 10,000.
+Prime Minister Kyriakos Mitsotakis announced plans to construct a detention facility on the island and enhance cooperation with Libyan authorities to thwart illegal migration.

-In response to the surge, Greek authorities have intensified to intercept migrant boats south of Crete and transfer individuals directly to mainland facilities.
+In response to the surge, Greek authorities have intensified efforts to intercept migrant boats south of Crete and transfer individuals directly to mainland facilities.
 Over the past 10 days, more than 7,000 migrants have arrived from Libya to Crete.
 This surge comes amid a broader decline in EU irregular crossings, according to Frontex, but marks a crisis point for Crete.

 The Greek government’s decision reflects a broader trend of tightening migration controls, including the construction of border fences and expanded sea patrols.
 However, it has sparked a diplomatic rift between the EU and Libya, complicating efforts to manage migration flows effectively.